GreedyGame/greedygame-docs/docs/index.md

 GreedyGame help you to monetize your App with **Native Ads** that people love.
 Checkout the video below which shows one of the ideal integrations of GreedGame Ads.

+!!! warning "Warning"
+	This following documentation is for GreedyGame SDK version <b>9.0 and above</b> and it does not support previous SDK versions.
+To follow the documentation of <b>8</b> series of the SDK go to the <a href="/releases/">Releases</a> section.

 <iframe width="640" height="400"
 src="https://www.youtube.com/embed/o5OHeQCyT4A">
 </iframe>